Keyboard shortcuts

 • projects – registered repositories with webhook secrets

-• builds – build queue and history (queued, building, built, done, failed, cancelled)
+• builds – build queue and history (queued, building, built, done, failed, cancelled), plus the captured per-phase log of subprocess output

 • deployments – active deployments with store paths, domains, unit names, and ports

 Runtime process state (running, stopped, failed) is owned by systemd and queried via D-Bus.
 Routing state is owned by Caddy and queried via the admin API.
-Kennel’s database only tracks intent.
+Kennel’s database only tracks intent plus the historical build artifacts (logs) systemd doesn’t keep.

 Crate structure